QGEP/docs/en/user-guide/layerexplanations/namingconventions.rst

 -----------

 * Layer names have often a prefix like od_ or vl_.
-This showes you, in which schema to look for the table. od_organisation is the the table organisation in the qgep_od-schema.
+This shows you, in which schema to look for the table. od_organisation is the table organisation in the qgep_od-schema.

 * Layer Names that begin with vw_
-Two or more VSA-DSS-Tables are joined in a view (vw).
+Two or more VSA-DSS tables are joined in a view (vw).
 The layer has the name of the main-table.
 Example: vw_qgep_reach: the main layer is the table reach (not the table channel).
 It is important to know the main-table to be sure, that you use the correct attributes.

 * Layer vw_network_
 This are views in the schema qgep_network

-Attibut names
+Attibute names
 -------------

-* Prefixes in attribut names
+* Prefixes in attribute names
 In a view, you find fields from different tables.
 In easier cases, there is only a subclass and a superclass is included.
 In the qgep-mainlayers there are serveral sub- und superclasses.
-With the prefix of the attribute name, you know, to which table an attribute belongs.
+With the prefix of the attribute name, you know to which table an attribute belongs.
 The prefix are two letters that belong to a table of the VSA-DSS datamodel.
 Example: co = cover, ws = wastewater structure.
-The convention is: attributs if the main table have no prefix, all other attributes have a prefix that points to the table they are from.
+The convention is: attributes of the main table have no prefix, all other attributes have a prefix that points to the table they are from.
 In case of sub- and superclass, the two tables are taken together.
-Example in layer vw_qgep_reach: identifier is the attribut of the table wastewater_networkelement (the superclass of maintable reach) and has therefore now prefix.
-Material is in table reach, has no prefix because its the maintable. ch_usage_current is an attribut of the table channel. ws_remark is the attribut remark of the table wastewater_structure.
+Example in layer vw_qgep_reach: identifier is the attribute of the table wastewater_networkelement (the superclass of maintable reach) and has therefore now prefix.
+Material is in table reach, has no prefix because its the maintable. ch_usage_current is an attribute of the table channel. ws_remark is the attribute remark of the table wastewater_structure.

 * fk_ fields
 fk_ is not a shortcut for a special table.
 It stands for foreign key.